Irrigating the Vegetable Garden

-Evaluating when the soil needs irrigation is rather subjective.
-The “stick” method (judging moisture by the relative easy or difficulty of pushing a stick or screwdriver into the soil) is an old farmer’s standard.
+Evaluating when the soil needs irrigation is subjective.
+The “stick” method (judging moisture by the relative ease or difficulty of pushing a stick or screwdriver into the soil) is an old standard.
 It will be easier when wet than when dry.
-However, this very subjective method is specific to soil types and can be misleading to the novice.
-On compacted clayey soils, it may be somewhat difficult when moist and very difficult when dry.
-On sandy soils, it may be somewhat easy wet or dry.
+However, this subjective method is specific to soil types and can be misleading to the novice.
+In compacted clay soils, it may be somewhat difficult when moist and very difficult when dry.
+In sandy soils, it may be somewhat easy wet or dry.

-To check moisture levels, a soil probe is a useful tool to pull up soil samples from the rooting zone at a six to eight inch depth.
-A small garden spade could be used.
+To check moisture levels, a soil probe is a useful tool to take soil samples from the rooting zone at a six to eight inch depth.
+A small garden spade could also be used.

 Houseplant watering meters are helpful in evaluating the soil moisture content under mulch.
-Realize however, that these inexpensive meters are somewhat inaccurate.
-If the fertility level is high, the meter will read on the wet side.
-If the fertility is low, the meter will read on the dry side.
-Learn to interpret the meter reading for a specific soil by trial and error.
-[Figure 1]
+However, these inexpensive meters are somewhat inaccurate.
+If fertility levels are high, the meter will read on the wet side.
+If fertility is low, the meter will read on the dry side.
+Learn to interpret the meter reading for a soil by trial and error.

 Figure 1.
 Although somewhat inaccurate, a houseplant water meter is a tool to evaluate water needs in the garden.